Jason-Oleana/Jason-Oleana/README.md

 ### Hi there 👋

 My name is Jason Oleana,

-I am an enthusiastic Data Scientist from the Netherlands.
+As a Co-Founder and Data Scientist specialized in NLP, I am passionate about the possibilities of (large) language models.<br>
+At Genius Voice, we help companies implement advanced Conversational AI solutions.

 Experience:
 - Write & train ML & DL models